JOIN LOGIN JOIN

 The playtests were done in match play format—we tested 1v1 matches, rotating partners after each game.

 Blizzard’s designers sat down with Archon for actual StarCraft tabletop miniatures game match-play sessions, running 1v1s, swapping partners, and providing feedback that was both sharp and constructive.
-That alone shows this StarCraft tabletop game isn’t just riding on brand recognition; it’s being stress-tested in the trenches.
+That alone shows this StarCraft tabletop game isn’t just riding on brand recognition.
+It’s being stress-tested the right way.

 Why Balance Matters in the StarCraft Tabletop Wargame

 Archon Playtesting StarCraftWhat makes this especially worth watching is that Blizzard isn’t phoning it in.
 Their own devs are playtesting matches, giving hands-on feedback, and helping dial in a game that actually feels like StarCraft.
-It’s not just a pretty license; it’s a full co-pilot effort to get this tabletop version right.
+It’s not just a pretty license.
+It’s a real co-pilot effort to get this tabletop version right.

 Why Competitive Players Are Watching the StarCraft Tabletop Miniatures Game